Happyr/developer.happyr.com/_posts/2018-02-21-symfony-route-test.md

 * Dynamic routes: 350

 ## The test process
 The process in it self is quite simple.
-Since the router performance is based on the priority of the routes we have to test a sample that contains routes with difference priorities.
+Since the performance of the matcher is based on the amount of configured routes that we have, we want to test against the first route, five random routes, and the last route, to get a realistic test case.
-We chose to test against the first route, five random routes, and the last route.
 This was done for both the static and the dynamic routes.

 {% highlight php%}
 class RouteTestCommand extends BaseCommand